jsdbroughton/stacks-firebase-vue-vuetify/README.md

 6. All this will have linked your new project with Firebase - there won't be much more to do at this point.

+### Post Installation

+Both the Functions and Frontend sections have specific instructions how to develop each stream separately.

 <!-- USAGE EXAMPLES -->
 ## Usage